Data & Learning

 How It Starts

-A Community Quarterback organization (CQB) works with residents and key community stakeholders to establish and execute a vision for resident-centered community transformation.
+Community Quarterback Organizations partner with residents and stakeholders to co-create a resident-centered vision and deliver community transformation.

-Purpose Built Communities coaches, connects, resources, and convenes CQBs who execute the work at the neighborhood level.
+Purpose Built Communities coaches, connects, resources, and convenes these organizations, which execute work at the neighborhood level.

-A robust community of practice and regular convenings allow CQBs to contribute to the health and vitality of the Purpose Built Network.
+A community of practice and convenings strengthen the Purpose Built Network’s health and vitality.

 The Work